fullstack-hy2020/fullstack-hy2020.github.io/src/content/10/en/part10d.md

 #### Exercise 10.18: testing the sign in form

-Implement a test that ensures that filling the sing in form's username and password fields and pressing the submit button <i>will call</i> the <em>onSubmit</em> handler with <i>correct arguments</i>.
+Implement a test that ensures that filling the sign in form's username and password fields and pressing the submit button <i>will call</i> the <em>onSubmit</em> handler with <i>correct arguments</i>.
 The <i>first argument</i> of the handler should be an object representing the form's values.
 You can ignore the other arguments of the function.
 Remember that the [fireEvent](https://callstack.github.io/react-native-testing-library/docs/api#fireevent) methods can be used for triggering events and a [mock function](https://jestjs.io/docs/en/mock-function-api) for checking whether the <em>onSubmit</em> handler is called or not.

 You don't have to test any Apollo Client or AsyncStorage related code which is in the <em>useSignIn</em> hook.
 As in the previous exercise, extract the pure code into its own component and test it in the test.